neu-rah/yolanda/README.md

 **toInt** convert expression to c++ int (numeral to c++ int)

-**show** convert expression to string or String, depending on the platform
+**toStr** convert expression to string or String, depending on the platform

 **print** reduces and prints the expression reduction result.